 Advantages of buying

 Stability: Owning your home means you call all the shots.
 If you want to paint, replace the floor, renovate, or add an ensuite, you don’t need to ask a landlord or property manager*, you just do it!
-Owning your home also means you won’t get suddenly evicted because your landlord’s second cousin’s 19-year old needs a place to live when they’re at university for 6 months each year**.
+Owning your home also means you won’t get suddenly evicted because your landlord’s second cousin’s 19-year old daughter needs a place to live when they’re at university for 6 months each year**.

 You retain capital gains: If your home increases in value, being the homeowner means you will pocket the additional home equity, and realize the capital gains if you choose to sell (minus capital gains tax).
 If were to be renting, the only one to benefit would be your landlord – if you’re really unlucky, a price rise could see your landlord sell the home, or increase your rent!
 Of course, the flip side of this is that if prices fall, it’s the homeowner that’s on the hook, not the renter.

-Building Equity: With a mortgage, every monthly payment is helping you build equity in your home.
+Building up equity: With a mortgage, every monthly payment is helping you build equity in your home.
 While some of your mortgage payment goes toward paying the interest on your loan, the rest is paying off your mortgage principal.
 At the start of your mortgage, interest will make up more of your payment, but it will decrease over the years.

 (Sometimes) cheaper: Buying a home will generally see you pay a higher monthly payment than you would pay in rent on the same home, at least in the beginning.
 However, that isn’t always the case, especially when you subtract the amount of your monthly payment that is going toward paying down your principal.
 You’ll need to run the numbers on your prospective home to be sure – our mortgage payment calculator can help with that.